How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 You can do this.
 But to traditionally publish, you will want a literary agent.
 Your relationship with a literary agent is a business relationship first, and the submission process is also part of that business.

-When you understand the mechanics of the submission process and master the three-paragraph format in your letter, you’ll boost your chances in the slush.
+When you understand the mechanics of the submission process and master the three-paragraph format in your query letter, you’ll boost your chances in the slush.

 Ultimately, though, a query letter is only the first step in signing with a literary agent.
-Even more important than writing than a good query letter is writing a great book.
+Even more important than writing than a knockout query letter is writing a great book!

 A great book is what a literary agent will offer to represent!
-The query letter gives them exciting reasons check it out.
+The query letter gives them exciting reasons to check it out.

 What scares or confuses you about writing query letters?
 Do you think these three paragraphs will help you overcome that fear or confusion?
 Let us know in the comments.